 Is Morelia safe?

 Morelia is safe if you stay around the tourist zone.
 Still, you should be cautious.
 Stay around areas frequented by other tourists and avoid isolated parts of town, especially when it gets dark.
-Never accept food and drinks from strangers, and don’t divulge too much personal information about yourself or your travel plans with the people you don’t know.
+Never accept food and drinks from strangers, and don’t divulge too much personal information or talk about your travel plans with the people you don’t know.

-It’s also home to the Purepecha people, one of the prehispanic civilizations in Mexico, just like the Mayas and Aztecs.
-Purepeacha people have almost become extinct with the arrival of the Spanish, but a sizable community of Purepecha descendants remains and they even speak the Purepecha language.
+Patzcuaro is home to the Purepecha people, one of the prehispanic civilizations in Mexico, just like the Mayas and Aztecs.
+Purepeacha people have almost become extinct with the arrival of the Spanish, but a sizable community of Purepecha descendants still remains in Michoacan and they even speak the Purepecha language.

 Patzcuaro is a perfect place to spend a couple of days, as it’s near other popular destinations like Janitzio, Santa Clara Del Cobre, and Tzintzuntzan, all of which are within one hour of driving.